 - sea salt

-I also add some Ghirardelli semi-sweet chocolate bars, about six ounces total, that I break into medium to large pieces because you can never go wrong with extra chocolate.
+I love to add double the chocolate for these cookies so in addition tp the mini M&M’s I also add some Ghirardelli semi-sweet chocolate bars, about six ounces total, that I break into medium to large pieces because you can never go wrong with extra chocolate.

 When the cookies come out of the oven and they’re still warm, I like to sprinkle them with a smidge of sea salt.
 Soooooo good!

 Grab a tall glass of milk and get your bake on folks!
-Enjoy!

 A Few Cook’s Notes for Kitchen Sink Cookies